OpenDataScotland/the_od_bods/_datasets/Renfrewshire Council - Mid year 2018 population estimate.md

 license: ''
 maintainer: Renfrewshire Council
 maintainer_email: someone@example.com
-notes: "Mid-year population estimates: Scotland and Renfrewshire by single year of\
+notes: "<p>Mid-year population estimates: Scotland and Renfrewshire by single year\
-  \ age and sex 1981 to 2018.Annual publication of mid-year population estimates by\
+  \ of age and sex 1981 to 2018.Annual publication of mid-year population estimates\
-  \ age and sex as at 30 June every year, where population for higher geographies\
+  \ by age and sex as at 30 June every year, where population for higher geographies\
   \ is aggregated from the population estimates for 2011 Data Zones.Data zones are\
   \ the small area geography used by the Scottish Government to allow statistics to\
   \ be available across a number of policy areas.
 Data zones were initially set up\